ClaudiaShu/Sonnet/README.md

 ### Darts data sets

 The **electricity consumption (ELEC)** and **energy price (ENER)** data sets are obtained from [Darts](https://github.com/unit8co/darts).
-You do not need to download these data set to run the experiments -- they are accessible via the Darts API, which is already integrated into our codebase.
+You do not need to download these data sets to run the experiments -- they are accessible via the Darts API, which is already integrated into our codebase.

 If you want to use it for your own experiment, you can load them using: